The Mystery of Worcester's Leonardo

 Thursday, May 17, 2018, 6pm Master Series Third Thursday: Rediscovering Leonardo.
 Laurence Kanter, chief curator and the Lionel Goldfrank III Curator of European Art, Yale University Art Gallery, delves into the fascinating story behind this mysterious panel painting.
 Hosted by the Worcester Art Museum's Members' Council and free with Museum admission.

 Presented with support from the Bernard and Louise Palitz Fund.

 Master Series is sponsored by:

-This exhibition is made possible through support from The Robert Lehman Foundation.
-Additional program support is provided by the Samuel H. Kress Foundation.
+This exhibition is made possible through the generous support from The Robert Lehman Foundation and Antonella and Roger Doucette.
+Additional support is provided by Chris and Cathy Collins, given in honor of Phil Klausmeyer, an extraordinary conservator, accomplished artist, loving husband and father, and humble beyond all measure.
+Program support is provided by the Samuel H. Kress Foundation.

 Sponsored in part by:

 The Art Newspaper